openbier/pembrew/README.md

 # Open Bier

+_(a.k.a.
+PEMbrew, Guerilla-Brewing, Home-Brew, ...we hope none of these were licensed :P)_

 Open Bier is an approach to redesign the home-brewing experience.
 We want to provide everyone with everything they need to brew their very own beer, (or as the Germans say 'Bier') both inexpensively and completely open-source.